HozakaN/FlySight-Companion/Roadmap.md

 - Some coroutines are hanging up in FlySightDeviceImpl class

-# TODO release/1.1.0
+# TODO release/2.0.0

-- big feature : record analyses
+- big feature : Live GNSS data and HUDs V1

-- Help on config file edition and display (if not in 1.0.0)
+- Reference points

 - DONE firmware updater

 - Check feedback not exporting device logs in playstore app

-# TODO release/2.0.0
+# TODO release/2.1.0

+- Help on config file edition and display (if not in 2.0.0)

-- big feature : Live GNSS data and HUD
+- big feature : record analyses

 # TODO release/3.0.0